 Students enrolled in aviation courses who have past due accounts will be suspended from flying until the account is brought current.
 Aviation instruction and aircraft hours in excess of curriculum plan will be charged at current rates.

-Hesston College requires all students to have health insurance.
+Hesston College encourages all students to have health insurance.
 For students without a health insurance plan, the college offers a plan that provides basic medical coverage from time of enrollment in the plan (but no earlier than Aug.
-15, 2016) through Aug.
-14, 2017.
+10, 2017) through Aug.
+10, 2018.
 This policy remains in effect and no refund is provided even if the student withdraws or graduates from Hesston College prior to Aug.
-14, 2017.
-The cost of this plan for 2016-17 is $1,351.
+14, 2018.
+The cost of this plan for 2017-18 is $1,652.

-Hesston College requires intercollegiate athletes to submit proof of health insurance coverage.
-If an athlete is not covered under an individual or family health plan, the college requires that the student purchase the student health plan.
-Hesston College also requires athletes insured under the student health plan to purchase a supplemental/secondary athletic accident/injury policy that assists the athlete and families with expenses not covered by primary insurance.
+Hesston College requires nursing students, international students and intercollegiate athletes to submit proof of health insurance coverage.
+If not covered under an individual or family health plan, the college requires that the student purchase the student health plan.
+Hesston College also requires intercollegiate athletes insured under the student health plan to purchase a supplemental/secondary athletic accident/injury policy that assists the athlete and families with expenses not covered by primary insurance.